GingerKiwi/gingerkiwi-blog-2023/src/blog/2022-11-03-the-gingerkiwi-blog-is-under-renovation.md

 ---
-title: >
+title: |
   The Ginger Kiwi Blog is Under Renovation: It's Time For a Complete Redesign
 date: 2022-11-03
-tags: ["post", "featured", "web-dev", "jamstack"]
+tags:
+  - post
+  - web-dev
+  - jamstack
-image: '/assets/blog/roselyn-tirado-GDWmu0bFfS4-unsplash.jpg'
+image: /assets/blog/roselyn-tirado-GDWmu0bFfS4-unsplash.webp
-imageAlt: 'a man and a woman holding hands while holding indoor house paint brushes for painting a room.
+imageAlt: a man and a woman holding hands while holding indoor house paint brushes for painting a room.
 There are drips of paint all over them.
 The woman is wearing denim overall shorts and a white t-shirt.
-The man is wearing ripped blue jeans and a light grey t-shirt'
+The man is wearing ripped blue jeans and a light grey t-shirt
-imageCaption: 'ADD CAPTION'
+imageCaption: ADD CAPTION
 description: While the early 2022 version of this site was functional, I wasn't happy with the design.
 I'm currently working on a new responsive JamStack static site version of this design using 11ty and Numjucks.
 ---
 ## It's Time For a Complete Redesign